 Phase 1: New Medical Student

-New students are interested in the basics – where is the Library, both virtual and physical, what are its services and policies, and how can they use it all to be successful learners in the UVa “paperless environment” through the appropriate use of technology and attention to patient privacy/personal health information (PHI).
+New students are interested in the basics – where is the Library, both virtual and physical, what are its services and policies, and how can they use it all to be successful learners in the UVA “paperless environment” through the appropriate use of technology, resources, and attention to patient privacy/personal health information (PHI).